Oklahoma vs. Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Sooners have been favored by 3.5 points or more five times this season and covered the spread in one of them.

-- Oklahoma has hit the over in 60% of its opportunities this year (three times over five games with a set point total).
+- Oklahoma has hit the over in 60% of its opportunities this year (three times in five games with a set point total).

-- Oklahoma is 1-2 against the spread and 3-0 overall in games when it scores more than 24.0 points.
+- Oklahoma is 1-2 against the spread and 3-0 overall in games when it records more than 24.0 points.

-- In games that Oklahoma piles up more than 396.8 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Oklahoma amasses more than 396.8 yards, the team is 1-2 against the spread and 3-0 overall.

-- The Sooners have four giveaways this season, while the Longhorns have eight takeaways .
+- This year, the Sooners have four turnovers, four fewer than the Longhorns have takeaways (8).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.